Taphonomy: Paleontology

 One motivation behind taphonomy is to understand biases present in the fossil record better.
 Fossils are ubiquitous in sedimentary rocks, yet paleontologists cannot draw the most accurate conclusions about the lives and ecology of the fossilized organisms without knowing about the processes involved in their fossilization.
-For example, if a fossil assemblage contains more of one type of fossil than another, one can infer either that the organism was present in greater numbers, or that its remains were more resistant to decomposition.
+For example, if a fossil assemblage contains more of one type of fossil than another, one can infer either that the organism was present in greater numbers or that its remains were more resistant to decomposition.

 During the late twentieth century, taphonomic data began to be applied to other paleontological subfields such as paleobiology, paleoceanography, ichnology (the study of trace fossils) and biostratigraphy.
-By coming to understand the oceanographic and ethological implications of observed taphonomic patterns, paleontologists have been able to provide new and meaningful interpretations and correlations that would have otherwise remained obscure in the fossil record.
+By coming to understand the oceanographic and ethological implications of observed taphonomic patterns, palaeontologists have been able to provide new and meaningful interpretations and correlations that would have otherwise remained obscure in the fossil record.
+In the marine environment, taphonomy, specifically aragonite loss, poses a major challenge in reconstructing past environments from the modern, notably in settings such as carbonate platforms.

 Forensic science

-Forensic taphonomy is a relatively new field that has increased in popularity in the past 15 years.
+Forensic taphonomy is a relatively new field that has gained popularity over the past 15 years.
 It is a subfield of forensic anthropology focusing specifically on how taphonomic forces have altered criminal evidence.

 There are two different branches of forensic taphonomy: biotaphonomy and geotaphonomy.
-Biotaphonomy looks at how the decomposition and/or destruction of the organism has happened.
-The main factors that affect this branch are categorized into three groups: environmental factors; external variables, individual factors; factors from the organism itself (i.e. body size, age, etc.), and cultural factors; factors specific to any cultural behaviors that would affect the decomposition (burial practices).
-Geotaphonomy studies how the burial practices and the burial itself affects the surrounding environment.
+Biotaphonomy examines the process of decomposition and/or destruction of the organism.
+The main factors that affect this branch are categorised into three groups: environmental factors, external variables, individual factors, factors from the organism itself (i.e. body size, age, etc.), and cultural factors, factors specific to any cultural behaviours that would affect the decomposition (burial practices).
+Geotaphonomy studies how the burial practices and the burial itself affect the surrounding environment.
 This includes soil disturbances and tool marks from digging the grave, disruption of plant growth and soil pH from the decomposing body, and the alteration of the land and water drainage from introducing an unnatural mass to the area.

-This field is extremely important because it helps scientists use the taphonomic profile to help determine what happened to the remains at the time of death (perimortem) and after death (postmortem).
+This field is essential because it helps scientists use the taphonomic profile to help determine what happened to the remains at the time of death (perimortem) and after death (postmortem).
 This can make a huge difference when considering what can be used as evidence in a criminal investigation.